 There is practically no indication that behind an elegant patisserie and gelato counter on Main Street lies a small Art Deco restaurant with the atmosphere of a private supper club.
-It is speakeasy-discreet, lushly carpeted, gently lit, pretty expensive, and the food is out of the ordinary.
-Among the dishes are beef carpaccio, lobster salad, ricotta ravioli with butter and deep-fried sage leaves, babete with mussels, cockles, and basil, risotto, and veal piccatine in white wine sauce.
+It is lushly carpeted, gently lit, expensive, and the food is out of the ordinary.
+A few of its highly touted dishes are beef carpaccio, king crab leg and crabmeat salad, ricotta ravioli with Genovese pesto sauce, and veal chop Milanese with arugula and tomatoes.
 All the pastas are made from scratch.
-The coffee bar, from 10 a.m., serves espresso and a remarkable cappuccino.
-A few outdoor tables available in good weather.
-Oh, yes: Don't forget those pastries.
+The coffee bar opens at 10 a.m. and, of course, the pastries star.
+A few outdoor tables are available in good weather.